bfolder/CocoaMite/README.md

 ### Usage

-As mentioned at the beginning CocoaMite is just a wrapper around the public REST API.
+As mentioned at the beginning CocoaMite is just a wrapper around the public REST api.
 Take a look at the header file to get an idea about what the wrapper is capable of.
 Most of the comments are derived from the mite API Documentation.

 ### TODOs (10/8/13)